The BFG (1989 film): Plot

 Afterwards, the grief-stricken Sophie convinces the BFG to stop the evil giants.
 They develop a plan to expose the evil giants to the Queen of England.
 Using dreams from his collection, the BFG creates a nightmare, blows it into the Queen's bedroom, leaves Sophie on the Queen's windowsill to confirm the dream and retreats into the palace gardens when Sophie calls him.
 Because the dream included foreknowledge of Sophie's presence, the Queen believes her story, and speaks with the BFG.

-The British Army and Air-Force follow the BFG to Giant Country where the giants are tethered and taken prisoner.
+The British Army and Royal Air Force follow the BFG to Giant Country where the giants are tethered and taken prisoner.
 However, the Fleshlumpeater is the only one to evade capture.
-He furiously confronts and attacks the BFG for his betrayal and then goes after Sophie but, with the help of the terrible nightmare he caught earlier, the BFG is able to subdue the Fleshlumpeater, who is captured as well.
+He furiously confronts and attacks the BFG for his betrayal and then goes after Sophie but, with the help of the terrible nightmare he caught earlier, the BFG is able to subdue the Fleshlumpeater with a nightmare about Jack leading him to be captured as well.

-All nine of the evil giants are then all transported via helicopters to London, where they are imprisoned in a deep metal pit and forced to eat snozzcumbers for the rest of their lives.
-Contrary to the book's ending, the BFG stays in Giant Country instead of moving to England, and Sophie becomes his assistant at the distribution of dreams.
+All nine of the evil giants are then all transported via helicopters to London where they are imprisoned in a deep metal pit.
+The orphanage is shut down where the BFG suggest that they make Mrs. Clonkers "feed the giants".
+As the Queen doesn't want to have anyone fed to the giants, the BFG suggests to the Queen that Mrs. Clonkers be made the giants' keeper and have them eat snozzcumbers for the rest of their lives.
+As for the girls from the orphanage, they will stay at Buckingham Palace for as long as they want.
+Contrary to the book's ending, the BFG stays in Giant Country instead of moving to England, and Sophie returns with him, becoming both his assistant at the distribution of dreams and his adoptive daughter.